vadimgu/restedblogger/README.rst

   My Rested Post
   ==============

   Text is power.
-I'm using this image to proove it:
+I'm using this image to prove it:

   .. image:: proof.jpg